 Often women are affected immediately after menopause as well as men and women from the age of 70.
-Therefore one speaks of postmenopausal osteoporosis or of aging osteoporosis.
+Therefore, one speaks of postmenopausal osteoporosis or of ageing osteoporosis.

 A deviation of -1 to -2.5 is called mild osteoporosis.
 On the other hand, if the deviation is greater than -2.5, one speaks of moderate osteoporosis and in the case of additional fractures.
 Computer tomography provides comparable results, although this is associated with a higher radiation dose.

 The aim of osteoporosis treatment is to have a positive influence on bone metabolism and to relieve pain.
 Various special osteoporosis medications are available for this.